Contesting a Will Due to Alzheimer's in New York

 The Specific Challenges of Alzheimer's-Based Contests

-Alzheimer's disease presents specific challenges in will contest litigation.
-The disease is progressive, can vary day to day, and affects different cognitive functions to different degrees at different stages.
-These characteristics make the case fact-intensive.
+Alzheimer's presents challenges that do not arise in ordinary capacity disputes.
+The disease is progressive, varies day to day, and affects different cognitive functions to different degrees at different stages.
+These features make every case intensely fact-specific.

 Variable presentation.
-A person with Alzheimer's may seem normal in casual conversation while having serious deficits in memory, judgment, and other key functions.
-The drafting attorney who met with the testator briefly may not have noticed deficits that a longer interaction would have revealed.
+A person with Alzheimer's may appear normal in casual conversation while suffering serious deficits in memory and judgment.
+An attorney who met the testator briefly may not have detected impairments that a longer interaction would have revealed.
+New York courts recognize that a superficial impression of normalcy does not establish capacity.

 Medical Documentation Specific to Alzheimer's